 - Virtual Desktop Technology: desktop equipment (often known as “thin client”) which provides access to a desktop environment including operating systems and software applications via the network.
 The user’s desktop image and functions are delivered over the network in real time.
 The user’s desktop functions only as an input/output (I/O) terminal and all data processing is performed in a server located somewhere on the network.

-1. The Office of Integrated Technologies shall budget for, fund, and purchase PC equipment, desktop PC workstations (towers and laptops) and virtual desktop technologies for the college.
+1. Information Technology Services shall budget for, fund, and purchase PC equipment, desktop PC workstations (towers and laptops) and virtual desktop technologies for the college.

-2. Route requests for new employee desktop PC workstation or virtual desktop technology equipment via the OIT Service Request system at https://techinfo.esc.edu/newticket.php
+2. Route requests for new employee desktop PC workstation or virtual desktop technology equipment via the ITS service desk at http://www.esc.edu/service-desk.

 - Supervisors may request equipment for college employees holding appointments of more than 50% and with need for computing resources as defined by the role and responsibilities of that employee’s position.

-- The Office of Integrated Technologies (OIT) shall provide a college standard desktop tower PC workstation as standard desktop PC workstation.
-See http//www.esc.edu/media/oit/standard-desktop-specs.pdf.
+- Information Technology Services (ITS) shall provide a college standard desktop tower PC workstation as standard desktop PC workstation.
+See http://www.esc.edu/media/oit/standard-desktop-specs.pdf.

 - Supervisors may request a standard laptop in lieu of a standard desktop tower PC workstation for an employee with approval from the appropriate director, dean or vice president.
-The Office of Integrated Technologies will provide the standard laptop PC workstation.
-See http//www.esc.edu/media/oit/standard-laptop-specs.pdf.
+Information Technology Services will provide the standard laptop PC workstation.
+See http://www.esc.edu/media/oit/standard-laptop-specs.pdf.

-- Supervisors requesting PC equipment or other technologies for employees beyond a standard PC workstation or requesting PC equipment for general departmental use must route requests with appropriate dean, director, or vice president approval to the Vice President for Integrated Technologies.
+- Supervisors requesting PC equipment or other technologies for employees beyond a standard PC workstation or requesting PC equipment for general departmental use must route requests with appropriate dean, director, or vice president approval to the Vice President for Information Technology Services.

-3. The Office of Integrated Technologies shall assure annual budgeting and planning for regular replacement/renewal of college PC equipment and desktop PC workstations.
+3. Information Technology Services shall assure annual budgeting and planning for regular replacement/renewal of college PC equipment and desktop PC workstations.
 Replacement/renewal of PC equipment and desktop PC workstations shall be dependent upon funds available.

 - Desktop PC workstations (towers and laptops) are assumed to have a three-year useful life and shall be replaced/renewed on a three year cycle.

-- PC equipment used as local workgroup print or database servers and virtual desktop technologies will be replaced/renewed on an as needed basis as determined by Regional Technical Support Staff in consultation with the Office of Integrated Technologies User Support Services staff.
+- PC equipment used as local workgroup print or database servers and virtual desktop technologies will be replaced/renewed on an as needed basis as determined by Regional Technical Support Staff in consultation with ITS User Support Services staff.